-Here’s a guest article by Paige Taylor.
-Paige is a creative writer from the University of Texas El Paso.
+Here’s a guest article about the health benefits of building green by Paige Taylor.
+Paige is a creative writer from the University of Texas: El Paso.
 As an aspiring writer she specializes in writing about travel detestations and tourism.
 I hope you enjoy her perspective.
 If you too would like to write a guest article for us, please let me know.
-Here’s Paige’s article…

 As more and more people continue to take on holistic lifestyles, it seems the benefits of doing so continue to grow in awareness.
 As has been shown through many examples, when it comes to the actual building process, using materials such as earth bags and straw bale can not only keep sustainability at a maximum, but also come at a low cost, while still giving the option of a traditional or designs that defy conventionality.
 What is not as well known, however, is that using an option like earth bags for building can cut down the risk of health problems that may be present in some older building structures.